opengeospatial/geoparquet/format-specs/geoparquet.md

 1. File metadata indicating things like the version of this specification used
 2. Column metadata with additional metadata for each geometry column

-These are both stored under a `geo` key in the parquet metadata (the [`FileMetaData::key_value_metadata`](https://github.com/apache/parquet-format#metadata)) as a JSON-encoded UTF-8 string.
+A GeoParquet file MUST include a `geo` key in the Parquet metadata (see [`FileMetaData::key_value_metadata`](https://github.com/apache/parquet-format#metadata)).
+The value of this key MUST be a JSON-encoded UTF-8 string representing the file and column metadata that validates against the [GeoParquet metadata schema](schema.json).
+The file and column metadata fields are described below.

 ## File metadata

-All file-level metadata should be included under the `geo` key in the parquet metadata.

 |     Field Name     |  Type  |                             Description                              |
 | ------------------ | ------ | -------------------------------------------------------------------- |